Hardeythayor/mooreTasks/README.md

 <h3>AbsMessenger</h3>
-<h6>This is a simple messaging app with the following features:</h6>
+<h6>This is a simple Task Management app with the following features:</h6>
 <p><b>Admin End: </b></p>
 <ul>
     <li>to see all registered users and their details</li>